Cassie818/Viral-mut/README.md

 - `cal_codon_scores.py`: code for computing effect scores at codon-level
 - `cal_residue_logits.py`: code for computing logits from ESM-2
 - `cal_residue_scores.py`: code for computing effect scores at residue-level
-- `figx.ipynb`: code for all relevant analysis involving figx
+- `figx.ipynb`: code for all relevant analysis involving Figurex in the manuscript
 - `get_fasta.py`: code for downloading cDNA and protein sequences from NCBI
 - `go.R` code for GO enrichment analysis